collapsed-stacks/startups/questions/8503/how-do-i-find-customers-for-my-new-electrical-engineering-company.md

 - tagged: `marketing`, `startup-costs`, `customer-development`
 - score: 1

-<p>I have a new engineering company with only one employee for now (myself). </p>
+I have a new engineering company with only one employee for now (myself).

-<p>How do I find customers ? <br />
+How do I find customers ? <br />
-What is the best way ? </p>
+What is the best way ?

-<p>I specialize in embedded electronics, circuit board design, sensors, and embedded and firmware programming.
+I specialize in embedded electronics, circuit board design, sensors, and embedded and firmware programming.
 I have 5 years work experience at a big wellknown company with a master's degree in electrical engineering.
-What should my strategy for finding clients be?</p>
+What should my strategy for finding clients be?

 ## Answer 8505